MoritzG47/NLP-Projekt/README.md

 # **P14 – Transparent Minds (NLP Project)**

-A visual exploration tool for interpreting transformer language models.
+A visual exploration tool for interpreting encoder-only transformer language models.
 The interface lets you run text through multiple NLP models and inspect attention, saliency, and PCA-based projections through a set of interactive visualizations.

 ---